Requirements & Information

 Accounting & Annual Plans

 F.S 744.367 and 744.3675 require that a guardian of the person file an annual guardianship plan.
-In both Sarasota and Manatee Counties, the Annual Plan is due 60-90 days prior to the last day of the anniversary of the Letters of Administration.
+In Sarasota County, the Annual Plan is due 60-90 days prior to the last day of the anniversary of the Letters of Administration.

 Guidelines Regarding Alleged Incapacitated Person/Ward’s Wishes